rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/http_login.md

 ## Description

 This module is a brute-force login scanner that attempts to authenticate to a system using HTTP authentication.
+More info can be found [here](https://www.cvedetails.com/cve/cve-1999-0502).

 ## Verification Steps